genesisdayrit/generalized-scraper/README.md

 python your_script_name.py

 ## Conclusion
-HTMLChunkProcessor provides an automated solution for processing and evaluating HTML content from a web page.
+Generalized Scraper provides an automated solution for processing and evaluating HTML content from a web page.
 By leveraging OpenAI's GPT models, it can efficiently handle large amounts of text and generate useful insights and scripts based on the processed content.
 This README outlines the script's functionality and provides guidance on setup and usage.
 Feedback and suggestions for improvement are welcome.